 There is an unspoken truth that most newcomers to travel photography ignore.
-It’s a dirty little secret that camera stores and dealerships avoid exposing to photo enthusiasts especially when these are set on the purchase of their first “capable machine”.
+It’s an uncomfortable little secret that camera stores and dealerships avoid exposing to unsuspecting photo enthusiasts especially when set on their first purchase of something other than a “point and shoot”.

-Blinded by the promise of amazing dynamic range, lengthy exposure times, ISO settings, pixel count, battery life, focussing speed….whatever, the neophyte usually walks away from the camera shop with an entry to mid range digital DSLR (or even a bridge camera) and a reassuring feeling. that, if nothing else, he or she now deserves to be taken seriously with a branded, enviable and wisely chosen machine dangling from neck or shoulder.
+Blinded by the promise of great dynamic range, lengthy exposure times, broad ISO settings, pixel count, battery life, focussing speed….whatever, the neophyte usually walks away from the camera shop with an entry to mid range digital DSLR (or even a bridge camera) and a reassuring feeling that, if nothing else, he or she now deserves to be taken seriously with a wisely chosen machine dangling from neck or shoulder.

-Travel, however has the extraordinary ability of pressuring one to come to terms with a minimalist and low key existence.
-For example, it forces one to accept the limited personal space of a back pack, a suitcase or a pair of motorcycle panniers.
-Not only that but it teaches one to manage this precious space with an eye firmly set on maximising convenience and comfort above all else.
+Travel, however has the ability of forcing you into minimalism: a low key, no frills existence.
+The limited personal space of a back pack, a suitcase or a pair of motorcycle panniers is a resource to manage carefully with an eye firmly set on maximising convenience and comfort above all else.

-As I have discovered for myself, the learning process here often involves painful en-route shedding of clothes, “good to have” but never used camping gear and also imposes a halt to most, if not all, on the road memento purchases.
+As I discovered myself, the learning process often involves regrettable en-route shedding of “good to have” but never used accessories including camping gear, clothes, books and imposes a stop to memento purchases too all kind.

-Of course, it makes sense that the same should describe camera equipment taken on adventures around the globe and it is here, more often than not, that the flaws of the capable but cumbersome DSLR camera become apparent.
+Of course, it makes sense that the same should apply to camera equipment we choose to carry and it’s here, more often than not, that the flaws of cumbersome DSLR cameras become apparent.

-The DSLR is cumbrous, to say the least, with any lens greater than 50mm attached.
-It is fragile as it loathes knocks, drops, dust, sand, water and moisture.
-It is heavy, especially when extra glass (lenses) are added to one’s kit.
-It is also conspicuous and too often perceived as expensive, valuable gear to guard and keep an eye on.
+The DSLR is bulky, to say the least, with any lens greater than 50mm attached.
+It’s fragile as it loathes knocks, drops, dust, sand, water and moisture.
+It’s heavy, especially when extra glass (lenses) are added to the kit.
+It’s also conspicuous and too often perceived as expensive, valuable gear to guard and keep an eye on.

-Thusly, as the enthusiast carries his capable device around the world, the untold secret slowly reveals itself.
-The fact is that to this day the DSLR and its accessories are not travel friendly pieces of kit.
-In fact, the DSLR can become such a burden that there will be many, many times it is wilfully left in a hotel room, or in a car rather than lugged around like a brick on a neck strap!
+And so the untold secret is slowly revealed.
+The fact is that the DSLR camera and its accessories are not travel friendly pieces of kit.
+In fact, travelling with a DSLR can become such a burden that there are times the camera is wilfully left in a hotel room, or in a car rather than lugged around like a brick on a neck strap.

-Finally with the advent of the CSC, there is a sigh of relief within the travel photography community.
-With picture quality intact (CSC cameras use the same sensors as DSLRs of comparable level), many mirrorless devices offer the advantage of huge reduction in size, increased portability and versatility that should be beckoning the travel photographer in the same way the lights of a harbour beckon the sailor in the midst of a stormy night at sea.
+Finally with the advent of the CSC, there is some relief for the travel photographer.
+With picture quality arguably left intact (CSC cameras use the same image sensors as DSLRs of comparable level), many mirrorless devices offer the advantage of an appreciable reduction in size, a reduction in weight and increased portability.